aol/offload/readme.md

 ### Draining the Offload Queue

 To drain the offload queue properly, it is best to setup a PHP shutdown handler.
-For example:
+This ensures the offload tasks will always be run at the end of the request.
+Example:

 ```php
 // ...